jtm2021/Titan/README.md

 # Titan

-Titan (stylized as TiT@N) is a *Digital Marketing Agency*.
+Titan (stylized as TiT@N) is a fictitious *Digital Marketing Agency*.
 It is a growing business that helps its clients boost its presence in the market.
+It has three basic pages that users can navigate (Homepage, About Oage and Contact Page).
+This website is made using pure HTML and CSS.

 ### Wireframes ###